richelbilderbeek/k3reviews/PinaColada.md

 it is clearly a re-use of `Ik liep doorheen de straten` in [VivaViool](VivaViool.md), where it occurred first.

 I look forward to the day I find out what is bursting ('je strand[something] staat op barsten') [8].
+My leading hypothesis is that is 'strandbal' (English: beach ball), because those do build up higher tension at higher temperatures, as hotter air needs more space.
+There is another website that assumes it is 'strandbar' (English: beach bar), but I think this is a less likely hypothesis.

 I think the song has a high density of choruses, with just two verses.
 This is typical for the K3 party songs, like for example [Aliyee](Aliyee.md), [Oya Lele](OyaLele.md), [Loko Le](LokoLe.md) or [MaMaSe](MaMaSe.md).